Category: Reader’s Corner

 October usually awakens in us a desire for eerie, spooky, supernatural stories.
 That’s probably because on the last night of the month, when the veil between the living and the dead is thinnest, and the spirits can come into our world to partake in – or just take – our lives.
 Halloween has its roots…

-• Agatha Christie: The Pioneer of Cozy Mystery and Her Enduring Legacy
+• Agatha Christie: The Pioneer of Cosy Mystery and Her Enduring Legacy

-Agatha Christie is universally celebrated as the Queen of Mystery, but beyond that title lies her essential role as the pioneer of the beloved cozy mystery subgenre.
-Cozy mystery novels are marked by their charm, intellectual puzzles, and an inviting, often nostalgic atmosphere that offers readers not just a crime to solve but a glimpse…
+Agatha Christie is universally celebrated as the Queen of Mystery, but beyond that title lies her essential role as the pioneer of the beloved cosy mystery subgenre.
+Cosy mystery novels are marked by their charm, intellectual puzzles, and an inviting, often nostalgic atmosphere that offers readers not just a crime to solve but a glimpse…

 • Fiction Trends That Readers Are Falling in Love With